le-beda/elan2LaTeX-LaTeX2elan/README.md

   * comment (any additional information)

 ### LaTeX2elan
-1. Provide a LaTeX file, formatted like `example.md`.
+1. Provide a LaTeX file, formatted like `example.tex`.